Starling launches platform for fast-track tech innovation

 Starling Bank today unveiled its much anticipated Developer Platform and took the next step on its roadmap to building out its Marketplace.

-Debuting for the launch of Innovate Finance 2017, Starling Bank’s Developer Platform enables third-parties to securely access customer data (with their permission, of course) and build on top of the Starling Platform using the mobile-only bank’s APIs (Application Programming Interface).
+Debuting for the launch of Innovate Finance 2017, Starling Bank’s Developer Platform enables third-parties to securely access customer data (with their permission, of course) and build on top of the Starling Platform using the mobile bank’s APIs (Application Programming Interface).

 As the first UK licenced bank to launch a public API in keeping with the ambitions of PSD2 and the Open Banking initiative, the APIs enable external developers to create products and services that work together with Starling’s banking app.